RoyalUr/RoyalUr.net/README.md

 and a [Reddit](https://www.reddit.com/r/GameofUr/) that you might want to check out!
 These are both good places to talk about the game, its strategies, and see cool board recreations that people have made!
 The Discord is also a great place to find strong opponents to challenge!
+We also post updates about the game on our [Twitter](https://twitter.com/royalur_net).

 <p float="left">
   <a href="https://discord.gg/Ea49VVru5N">